 Tell me about the CompTIA A+ bundles – what will be in them, how much will they cost and when will they be available?

-The new CompTIA A+ bundle options will include a combination of training materials (CompTIA CertMaster Learn, Labs and Practice, and the Official CompTIA A+ Study Guide) vouchers and retake vouchers, depending on which bundle you select.
-Prices will start around $300 USD, and they should be available within the next few weeks.
+CompTIA A+ bundle options include a combination of training materials, vouchers and retake vouchers, depending on which bundle you select.
+Prices start at $349 USD.

 Can I still take the CompTIA A+ 900 series?